[Updated on October 17, 2014 with a new example.]

 What if you are one of the 10%?
 People who read finance blogs probably earn more and save more.
 What is the value of the higher effective contribution limit in a Roth 401k?

 How much exactly is a higher effective contribution limit in a Roth 401k worth depends on a number of assumptions.
-I made this spreadsheet on Zoho.
+I made a spreadsheet.
 You can plug in your own assumptions and see the result for yourself.
 Plug in some different assumptions and see how the results change.
-That’s what a spreadsheet is for.
-Zoho is nice because it’s all online.
-You don’t need Excel or any other spreadsheet program.
-You don’t have to register for Zoho either if you just want to use the spreadsheet.

 For example, here’s one set of assumptions I used.

-Roth 401k and "Traditional 401k + Taxable" break even if the marginal tax rate at retirement is about 28%, versus the current marginal tax rate of 35%.
+Roth 401k and “Traditional 401k + Taxable” break even if the marginal tax rate at retirement in 30 years is 28%, versus the current marginal tax rate of 35%.
 That means the higher effective contribution limit is worth about 7 percentage points.

-Here’s the link to the spreadsheet again if you want to play with your own assumptions.
+Here’s the link to the spreadsheet if you want to play with your own assumptions.

 Finally, please note we are still talking about the marginal dollar here.
 The reasons for favoring the Traditional 401k are still valid for the majority of one’s retirement dollars.
 If you max out all your tax favored contributions, you still have to decide how much should go to traditional.
 Those dollars in traditional will fill in the lower brackets after you retire.
 They will also be converted to Roth along the way if you have a window of opportunity.